Green-Software-Foundation/patterns/docs/catalog/cloud/match-slo.md

  - Cloud
  - Reliability/Availability
  - Monitoring
+ -
 ---

 # Match your service level objectives to business needs

 ## Description

-If service downtimes are acceptable it's better to not strive for 100% uptime to design the solution according to real business needs.
-Lower uptime guarantees can help reduced energy consumption by using less infrastructure components.
+If service downtimes are acceptable it's better to not strive for highest availability but to design the solution according to real business needs.
+Lower availability guarantees can help reduce energy consumption by using less infrastructure components.

 ## Solution